urfdvw/notes/projects/20230212CircuitPython-Fancy-Console/reeadme.md

 # Issues
 - disconnect does not work, but good enough to proceed to work on the connected variables.
 - need to have the microcontroller also use start and ending indicators instead of saperate by line endings.

+# TODOs
+- make each widget a module and make a centralized
+- file system hook (postpone)